Compact system is equally well-suited for dental devices, tool and mould making

 Faster, no-fuss delivery of custom implants to patients

 TRUMPF, the German high-tech company, unveiled TruPrint 2000, its new 3D printer at Frankfurt’s Formnext, the world’s leading trade show for additive manufacturing.
-The powder bed fusion 3D printer lends itself to medical engineering and other applications with lofty standards and quality.
+The powder bed fusion 3D printer lends itself to medical devices engineering and other applications with lofty standards and quality.

 TRUMPF experts revamped the system so inert gas now flows through it back to front.
 This enhances printed parts’ quality.
 In another new development, the operator can now remove excess powder from the component right there in the system rather than having to take it out and unpack it at a separate station, as in the past.
 This is easier and saves time when dealing with the smaller build chambers of 3D printers such as the TruPrint 2000.
 The newly designed machine now processes the printing powder in an inert gas environment, which prevents contaminants from infiltrating the powder circuit.
 This is a key advantage for sensitive medical devices and the like.